Emurgo/EmIPs/specs/emip-007/emip-007.md

 }
 ```

+**Note:** Empty arrays or unused keys SHOULD NOT be included in output for backwards compatibility.
+That way, even if a future iteration introduces a type, importing wallets that don't use this new type will still work on old software.

 ### Encryption

 The `walletInfo` section should be encrypted using the same algorithm as described by [EMIP3](https://github.com/Emurgo/EmIPs/blob/master/specs/emip-003.md) using a *decryption password*.